rafsanRubaiyat/MFS-BBTA-Regression-Analyses-/README.md

-# Linear and Polynomial Regression Analyses with Mobile Financial Services data

-<h2>Linear and Polynomial Regression</h2>
+# Linear and Polynomial Regression Analyses to find the scale of control the rural agents and the female users have over the total number and volume of MFS transactions in Bangladesh.

 <h3>Independent variables: 1.
 Rural agent no, 2.
 Rural female account no. </h3>
 <h3>Dependent variables: 1.
 Total MFS transaction number, 2.
 Total MFS transaction amount. </h3>